"The line between disorder and order lies in logistics" - Sun Tzu

 - Finding the best warehouses to use for each of the marketplaces you sell on

-Customer expectations have changed after Amazon launched 2-day shipping.
+Ever since Amazon launched 2-day shipping customer expectations have changed.
 Now, the top brands offer faster shipping options and fulfill orders much faster.
 This whole process involves processing the orders, shipping the order, calculating the cost of shipping, and using major shipping carriers for the last mile delivery.

 Improving the fulfillment process often requires spreading out the warehouses so that they are located in strategic locations closer to customers.
 The modern consumer expects a seamless delivery process with 3-5 days for delivery at most.